Keep it Hot

 If you are unsure whether certain video material is permitted, you are welcome to ask us at any time.

-Of course, video material with a higher age rating can also be used, as long as the finished AMV censors the problematic scenes enough to guarantee an age rating of FSK16.
+Of course, video material with a higher age rating can also be used, provided that the finished AMV censors the problematic scenes enough to guarantee an age rating of FSK16.
 Conversely, the video material should not be edited in such a way that an FSK16 release is exceeded.

 Furthermore, the video file should be playable with a standard video player (e.g. VLC Player).
 The following file formats are suitable for this: MP4, AVI, MKV and MPEG.